fallen-icarus/cardano-loans/README.md

 ### Offer UTxOs

-Lender's continue negotiations by creating a new Offer UTxO with their desired terms at the corresponding borrower's loan address.
+Lenders continue negotiations by creating a new Offer UTxO with their desired terms at the corresponding borrower's loan address.
 The lender is able to create/update/close multiple Offer UTxOs in a single transaction; each Offer UTxO created/updated/closed can have different terms and be for different borrowers. **The offers do not need to be for the same terms as the borrower's